psychiatrai/mexa-hackathon-2024/README.md

    yarn dev
    ```

-The application will be available at [http://localhost:3000](http://localhost:3000).
+The frontend application will be available at [http://localhost:3000](http://localhost:3000)